kyma-project/website/content/blog-posts/2019-10-03-release-notes-1.6/index.md

   - "/blog/release-notes-16"
 ---

 We can't even imagine a better time to visit Munich than October.
-While the capital of Bavaria enjoys Oktoberfest, Kyma raises a glass to 1.6 release - an event surely worth celebrating.
+While the capital of Bavaria enjoys Oktoberfest, Kyma raises a glass to the 1.6 release - an event surely worth celebrating.
 To start with, our automated pipelines make sure that Kyma runs on Kubernetes 1.14 on GKE and AKS.
 We are also happy to announce two recent additions to the Kyma family: Compass and Hydroform.
 The work in the improvements department does not slow down, bringing you a brand new API Gateway, refurbished UI component, and simplified Logging UI.
 The Kyma-Knative cooperation evolves, resulting in Function Controller and Event Bus enhancements.
 Read the full release notes for the complete list of improvements offered by the 1.6 release.